 For a prospective peer-reviewed cluster on Modernism/modernity’s Print Plus platform, we seek proposals for original essays that analyze the role of art and culture in building modern worlds in the aftermath of revolutions.
 Situated within the discourse of global modernisms, the transdisciplinary cluster probes whether there is something intrinsic to the post-revolutionary reconstructive moment that can be teased out through focused studies on contemporaneous constellations between the aesthetic and the political around the globe during the twentieth century.

-- translations of contemporary international writers into English
+- translations of contemporary prose and poetry into English

-- submissions that discuss the process and practical problems of translating, including the reconstruction of the translation process.
+- manuscripts on the process and practical problems of translating, including the reconstruction of the translation process.

 - interviews with translators

 - manuscritps that address the concept of translation in the visual and musical arts

 Please note that all scholarly manuscripts should follow the Chicago Manual of Style EB (endnotes and bibliography).

 Preliminary book title: "Ramifications of War on Society"

 Acceptances of abstracts sent out: May 13, 2021

 To submit an essay for publication in the compilation book “Ramifications of War on Society” please email Anna Rindfleisch at email@example.com with an abstract (max 300 words) and brief bio.